drasive/arduino-weather-station/README.md

 ### Status LED
 The following states are communicated using the onboard LED:
-- Initializing: LED is off (after turning the device on)
+- Initializing: LED is on (after turning the device on)
 - Initialized:  LED blinks three times (after initializing)
 - Active:       LED is on (reading or logging sensor values)
 - Idle:         LED is off (waiting for next update)